bartlomiejwolk/FileLogger/README.md

 Contributions
 ------------

-Pull requests, ideas, questions and any feedback at all are welcome.
+Pull requests, ideas, questions or any feedback at all are welcome.

 Versioning
 ----------